 Note: You might wonder why Agda displays the term (x + y) + z as x + y + z (without parenthesis).
-This is done because of the infix statement infixl 6 + that was declared in the imported Agda.Builtin.Nat module.
+This is done because of the infix statement infix1 6 + that was declared in the imported Agda.Builtin.Nat module.
 This declaration means that the + operation is left-associative.
 More information about mixfix operator like the arithmetic operations.
 You can also check this associativity example.

 To continue writing our proof, we now pick a variable and perform a case split on it.
 To do so, put the cursor inside the hole and press C-c C-c.
 Agda asks for the name of the pattern variable to case on.
 Let's write x and press return.
-This replaces the previous clause with two new clauses, one where x has been replaced by zero and another where it has been replaced by zero and zero zero and another where it has been replaced by zero and zero zero zero zero
+This replaces the previous clause with two new clauses, one where x has been replaced by zero and another where it has been replaced by suc x:

-'''

-+-assoc-proof zero y z = { }0

-+-assoc-proof (suc x) y z = { }1
++-assoc-proof zero y z = { }0 +-assoc-proof (suc x) y z = { }1

-'''